WalberMelo/WalberMelo/README.md

 - 👋 Hi, I’m @WalberMelo
-- 👀 I am interested for the web developer career.
+- 👀 Web developer
-- 🌱 I’m currently learning all required methods: HTML, CSS/SASS, JavaScript, React, Node.js, GIT, UNIX Terminal, Web Fundamentals.
+- 🌱 I’m currently learning full stack web develompent
 - 💞️ I am looking to collaborate as volunteer at any projects that help me to achieve my goal in the real industry scenario.
 - 📫 How to reach me: linkedin.com/in/walberdemelo or dev4wm@gmail.com
 -